Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 Where to stay in Florence, Italy for first-time visitors and those looking to be close to the action and sights

-The area below the Duomo, above the Arno river, and between the Ponte Vecchio (Ponte is bridge in Italian) and Ponte alla Carraia is as close to the action as you can get.
+The area below the Duomo, above the Arno River, and between the Ponte Vecchio (Ponte is "bridge" in Italian) and Ponte alla Carraia is as close to the action as you can get.
 This is a great base if you have limited time in Florence and want to be as close to sights and restaurants as possible.

 It tends to get quite crowded around the Ponte Vecchio, which is why most of my hotel recommendations are around Ponte Santa Trinita and Ponte alla Carraia.